golemfactory/golem-architecture/gaps/gap-16_golem_deploy/gap-16_golem_deploy.md

 - [Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects)

 ## Backwards Compatibility
-Not applicable, the Golem Compose concept is designed as an "upper layer" on top of HL API libraries.
+Not applicable, the Golem Deploy concept is designed as an "upper layer" on top of HL API libraries.
 There are no backwards compatibility concerns.

 ## Test Cases
 The application descriptor examples which illustrate various Golem application use cases are attached below: